gngaweb3/the-vault/docs/vault-snapshot-system.md

 The Vault Snapshot System captures and stores hourly snapshots of The Vault's economic value.
 It is the data backbone that powers the Treasury Evolution Chart on the GNGA.WEB3 Protocol dashboard.

 The system runs fully autonomously every hour without human intervention, reading directly from the blockchain and storing verifiable on-chain data in Supabase.
-As of v1.1, the snapshot methodology is fully aligned with the live Vault Monitor Dashboard, including idle USDC held across Master Vaults and Sub-Vaults.
+The snapshot methodology is fully aligned with the live Vault Monitor Dashboard, including idle USDC held across Master Vaults and Sub-Vaults.

 ---